VictorTeixeiraS/projects/projects/build-local-dev-environment-python/9-first_commit/readme.md

 git add .
 ```

 The "." tells git to stage *all* the changes in the directory and all subdirectories.
 If you only wanted to stage *specific* files, you could list the files one by one.
 I use the "." to stage *everything in the repo* 99% of the time.
-If you need git to ignore files in your project, you can use a [.gitignore file](https://www.freecodecamp.org/news/gitignore-what-is-it-and-how-to-add-to-repo).
+If you need git to ignore files in your project, you can use a [.gitignore file](https://www.freecodecamp.org/news/gitignore-what-is-it-and-how-to-add-to-repo), which we'll cover later.

 ## Commit the change